microsoft/pyright/docs/configuration.md

 **reportImportCycles** [boolean or string, optional]: Generate or suppress diagnostics for cyclical import chains.
 These are not errors in Python, but they do slow down type analysis and often hint at architectural layering issues.
 Generally, they should be avoided.
 The default value for this setting is 'none'.
 Note that there are import cycles in the typeshed stdlib typestub files that are ignored by this setting.

+**reportUnusedImport** [boolean or string, optional]: Generate or suppress diagnostics for an imported symbol that is not referenced within that file.
+The default value for this setting is 'none'.

+**reportUnusedClass** [boolean or string, optional]: Generate or suppress diagnostics for a class with a private name (starting with an underscore) that is not accessed.
+The default value for this setting is 'none'.

+**reportUnusedFunction** [boolean or string, optional]: Generate or suppress diagnostics for a function or method with a private name (starting with an underscore) that is not accessed.
+The default value for this setting is 'none'.

+**reportUnusedVariable** [boolean or string, optional]: Generate or suppress diagnostics for a variable that is not accessed.
+The default value for this setting is 'none'.

 **reportOptionalSubscript** [boolean or string, optional]: Generate or suppress diagnostics for an attempt to subscript (index) a variable with an Optional type.
 The default value for this setting is 'none'.

 **reportOptionalMemberAccess** [boolean or string, optional]: Generate or suppress diagnostics for an attempt to access a member of a variable with an Optional type.
 The default value for this setting is 'none'.